 Advancing through the ranks in the push-up is fun and challenging.
 From slow and controlled push-ups from your knees, which helps you learn the movement, to high-flying and impressive full-body plyometric push-ups, there is plenty of room for improvement in your push-up game.

 Before you jump into this intense push-up workout, be able to comfortably perform at least 10 strict push-ups in a row.
 From that point, begin to incorporate some of these explosive push-up exercises, which are listed in order of their difficulty from easiest to most challenging.

 Read more: The Best Push-Ups for Muscle Mass

 The hop push-up is a gentle introduction to explosive push-ups.
 Perform two sets of 10 repetitions.

+HOW TO DO IT: Begin in a push-up position with your hands directly under your shoulders.
 Lower yourself down to the bottom of the push-up position, with your chest hovering right above the ground but not touching it.